saisaranya08/Python-Weather-APP/README.md

 - `Pillow` library
 - `tkinter` library (comes pre-installed with Python)

-# To view screenshot of this weather app, click below:
+# Screenshot of this web application:
 ![weatherAPP](Screenshot.png)

 # Customization of user interface